-Although we obtained regulatory approval to market and sell Soliris for PNH in the United States, the European Union, Japan and other territories, we cannot guarantee that we will obtain the regulatory approval or reimbursement approval for Soliris for the treatment of PNH, aHUS or other diseases in each territory where we seek approvals.
+Although we obtained regulatory approval to market and sell Soliris for PNH and aHUS in the United States, and Soliris for PNH in the European Union, Japan and other territories, we cannot guarantee that we will obtain the regulatory approval or reimbursement approval for Soliris for the treatment of PNH, aHUS or other diseases in each territory where we seek approvals.

 Governments in countries where we seek to commercialize Soliris regulate the distribution of drugs and the facilities where such drugs are manufactured, and obtaining their approvals can be lengthy, expensive and highly uncertain.
 The approval process varies from country to country, and the requirements governing the conduct of clinical trials, product manufacturing, product licensing, pricing and reimbursement vary greatly from country to country.
 In certain jurisdictions, we are required to finalize operational, reimbursement, price approval and funding processes prior to marketing our products, even in countries where marketing approval has been obtained.
 We received regulatory approval for Soliris for treatment of patients with PNH in the United States, the European Union, Japan and other territories.
+In September 2011 we received regulatory approval for Soliris for the treatment of patients with aHUS in the United States.
 We may not receive regulatory approval for Soliris for the treatment of PNH, aHUS or any other disease in any other territories on a timely basis, if ever.

-Regulatory agencies may require additional information or data with respect to our submissions for Soliris, including the marketing applications submitted to the FDA and EMA for the treatment of aHUS that we announced in April 2011.
+Regulatory agencies may require additional information or data with respect to our submissions for Soliris, including the marketing applications submitted to the EMA for the treatment of patients with aHUS.
 We may have to conduct additional lengthy clinical testing and other costly and time-consuming procedures to satisfy foreign regulatory agencies.
 Even with approval of Soliris in certain countries, the regulatory agencies in other countries may not agree with our interpretations of our clinical trial data for Soliris and may decide that our results are not adequate to support approval for marketing of Soliris.
 In those circumstances, we would not be able to obtain regulatory approval in such country on a timely basis, if ever.
 Even if approval is granted in such country, the approval may require limitations on the indicated uses for which the drug may be marketed.
 The foreign regulatory approval process includes all of the risks associated with FDA approval as well as country-specific regulations.
 We must obtain approval of a product by the comparable regulatory authorities of foreign countries before we can commence clinical trials or marketing of the product in those countries.
-For example, we were required to conduct clinical studies with Soliris in patients with PNH in Japan prior to obtaining marketing approval in that country.
+For example, we were required to conduct clinical studies with Soliris in patients with PNH in Japan prior to obtaining marketing approval in that country and Japanese authorities could require additional studies in Japan for Soliris for the treatment of patients with aHUS.